 Jonathan M. Stein began his career with Community Legal Services Inc. in 1968, when he joined CLS as a staff attorney through the Reginald Heber Smith Fellowship Program.
-Since then Mr. Stein has served as Chief of Health, Education and Welfare Project, Chief of Law reform, Acting Managing Attorney of Law Center North Central, Chief of Special Projects, Executive Director (1983-1986), and currently General Counsel.
-His 39 years of unique practice at CLS on behalf of low-income people in the Philadelphia region and nationally has allowed him to be at the forefront of social change and reform while pursuing a broad range of avenues of advocacy and representation.
+Since then Mr. Stein has served as Chief of Health, Education and Welfare Project, Chief of Law reform, Acting Managing Attorney of Law Center North Central, Chief of Special Projects, Executive Director (1983-1986), and General Counsel.
+In 2019 he retired but remains Of Counsel at CLS.
+His more than 50 years of unique practice at CLS on behalf of low-income people in the Philadelphia region and nationally has allowed him to be at the forefront of social change and reform while pursuing a broad range of avenues of advocacy and representation.

 Mr. Stein has represented and worked closely with many community, city-wide, state, and national organizations of the poor, elderly and disabled; initiated legislative and administrative reform at the local, state and federal levels; and successfully conducted trial and appellate litigation in state and federal courts, including the United States Supreme Court.
 In 1971, he argued and won the precedent making Graham v.
 Richardson welfare and resident alien discrimination case in the Supreme Court, and later was co-lead counsel in Sullivan. v.
 Zebley, the 1991 Supreme Court SSI child disability benefit national class action case, which was the largest Social Security Act class action and the only major Court win for the poor during the Rehnquist Court.
 In addition, Mr. Stein’s advocacy has included extensive work with the media, coalition-building, presentations at national and regional conferences, and seminars and cooperative efforts with law schools and law firms.